- Academic Overview

 The course draws on a variety of sources: e.g. textbooks, authentic material including websites and music.

-The last years of the USSR – Gorbachov (1985 – 1991) Perestroika, economic change, Glasnost, problems for the USSR pre-1991, the August coup and the fall of the Soviet Union.
+- The last years of the USSR – Gorbachev (1985 – 1991) Perestroika, economic change, Glasnost, problems for the USSR pre-1991, the August coup and the fall of the Soviet Union.

 Method of assessment